tigrkoshka/2023-MIPT-PL-Concepts/karma/include/compiler/README.md

 as well as the following optional parameters:

-* **Destination**: the path of the resulting Karma executable file, defaults to a file in the same directory as the provided main Karma assembler file with the same name, with the last extension replaced with `.a`
+* **Destination**: the path of the resulting Karma executable file, defaults to a file in the same directory as the provided main Karma assembler file, with the same name, and with the last extension replaced with `.a`

 * **Number of workers**: the number of concurrent workers (threads) used to compile the Karma assembler program, defaults to the implementation-defined